Why does my FMV guide show last year's date?

 See IRS Publication 561 for full FMV guidance and recordkeeping details.

 Charity Record is a donation tracking tool, not a tax advisor.
 This article summarizes publicly available IRS guidance to help you use our software.
-You are responsible for ensuring your tax filings comply with IRS requirements.
-For complex valuations or items over $5,000, consult a tax professional or qualified appraiser for advice specific to your situation.
+Clothing and household items must be in good used condition or better unless the IRS appraisal exception applies.
+You are ultimately responsible for ensuring your tax filings comply with IRS requirements.
+For complex valuations, items in less than good used condition, or items over $5,000, consult a tax professional or qualified appraiser for advice specific to your situation.